 Name of the subcommunity for which the alpha diversity is calculated (taken from filename in the list of filenames following the -if parameter, if no repertoire names are provided using the -cn/--community_names parameter)

-A tuple of two dictionaries (in standard Python syntax), one for species diversities (qD) and one for class diversities (qDS).
-The dictionary keys are the q values and the dictionary values of are the corresponding qD (first dictionary) or qDS (second dictionary) alpha-diversity values.
+A tuple of two dictionaries (in standard Python input syntax), one for species diversities (qD) and one for class diversities (qDS).
+The dictionary keys are the q values and the dictionary values of are the corresponding qD (first dictionary) or qDS (second dictionary) alpha-diversity values

 Timestamp at which the code was run

-A copy of the command that was run (for easy reference)
+A copy of the command that was run (for easy future reference)

 3.2.
 Beta Diversity (-mo, --mode beta)